The 20 Best Oculocutaneous Albinism Type 1 Doctors Near Me

 San Juan, PR

-Carmen Cadilla practices in San Juan, Puerto Rico.
+Carmen Cadilla practices practicing medicine in San Juan, Puerto Rico.
 Ms. Cadilla is rated as a Distinguished expert by MediFind in the treatment of Oculocutaneous Albinism Type 1.
-Her top areas of expertise are Facial Ectodermal Dysplasia, Platelet Storage Pool Deficiency, Oculocutaneous Albinism, and Oculocutaneous Albinism Type 1.
+She is also highly rated in 9 other conditions, according to our data.
+Her clinical expertise encompasses Facial Ectodermal Dysplasia, Platelet Storage Pool Deficiency, Oculocutaneous Albinism Type 2, and Oculocutaneous Albinism.

 Distinguished in Oculocutaneous Albinism Type 1